 - Spread onto the prepared baking sheet and bake for 45 minutes, stirring every 15 minutes.
 Allow granola to cool completely – the air will help the granola obtain a crunchy texture.

-- Make ahead tip: Granola is the perfect recipe to make ahead because it stays fresh for so long.
+- Make Ahead & Freezing Instructions: Granola is the perfect recipe to make ahead because it stays fresh for so long.
 Store this in an airtight container at room temperature for up to 3 weeks.
 You can also freeze it for up to 3 months.